yushulx/javascript-barcode-qr-code-scanner/examples/chrome_extension/PRIVACY-POLICY.md

 ## Data Storage

 ### Local Storage
-- **localStorage**: Trial license key and expiration date
-- **chrome.storage.local**: User preferences (floating icon toggle)
+- **chrome.storage.local**: User preferences (floating icon toggle only)
-- **Cookies**: Dynamsoft authentication cookies (DynamsoftToken, DynamsoftUser)
+- **No cookies**: No authentication means no cookies
+- **No license data**: No trial keys, no expiration dates

-All stored data remains on your device and is never transmitted except during initial authentication.
+All stored data is minimal and remains on your device forever.

 ### No Cloud Storage
 - We do not maintain any cloud servers or databases
 - No user data is stored on external servers
-- All processing is client-side
+- All processing is 100% client-side
+- **No internet connection required** after installation

 ## Permissions Explained

 ### Required Permissions

 **storage**
-- Used to save your trial license and user preferences locally
+- Used to save your preferences locally (floating icon setting only)
 - Data never leaves your device

-**cookies**
-- Used only to read Dynamsoft authentication cookies during Google OAuth login
-- Required for trial license activation
+- No authentication or license data stored
-- Only accesses cookies from www.dynamsoft.com domain

 **activeTab**
 - Used to inject screenshot selector when you click the screenshot button